-A final task to complete before for choosing a video format is to look at what your commarketing at all.
-But if they are video content powerhouses, take note of what videos they’re producing and the styles they’re producing them.
-This will help you to avoid copying the competition outright. petitors are doing.
-You already have a leg up on the competition if they’re doing little to no video.
+Before you choose a video format, it’s important that you take a look at what your competitors are doing.
+If they are video content powerhouses, take note of what videos they’re producing and the styles they’re using.
+This will help you to avoid copying the competition outright.
+If they are doing little to no video, you already have a leg up on the competition.

-Bonus points go out to the companies who use personalization in their videos.
+Companies looking to take their video marketing to the next level and stand out from the crowd are using personalized video.
 With our IndiVideo platform, you can create custom-made videos for your audience and dramatically improve your conversion rates.

 |Video Type||Buyer Stage||Usage Rationale|

 With this chart at your disposal, you can start to think about what areas your business can use a boost.
-If you see that your brand’s reach could be broader, then it might be worth your while to focus on awareness-driven video content (such as a short, amusing video).
+If you see that your brand’s reach could be broader, it might be worthwhile to focus on awareness-driven video content (such as a short, amusing video).